ViktorBarzin/lansync/README.md

 \- What if you file is bigger than 25MB?
 What if you want to transfer a 10GB archive or a VM image?

+Not everyone has big USB sticks or external hard drives with them all the time.
 Online file sharing services are cool, however, there are 2 things I dislike about them:
 1. Sending any file to a peer means uploading it on a server first and then my peer has to download it which is a total waste of traffic.
 What if my bandwidth is low?
 2. Privacy concerns - I don't want someone potentially snooping on my files.